PerziThomas/DA_Perzi_Ambrosch/source/4_Testing.md

 Mock testing is about only testing one thing in isolation, forcing all other dependecies of this component to work in a set way.
-This is achieved due to most components of the application making use of dependency injection, which allows for easy mocking. \
+This is achieved due to most components of the application making use of dependency injection, which allows for easy mocking. [@moqTutorial] \

 \begin{lstlisting}[caption=Mocking the database access, label=lst:test, language={[Sharp]C}]